It’s a struggle to rationalize writing for free.

-Read on to see how guest blogging can really help your business branch out in the virtual world and beyond.
+Read on to see how guest blogging can help your business branch out in the virtual world and beyond.

-Why You Should Guest Blog:
+Why Should You Submit Guest Blog Posts?

-1. Free Web Exposure and Increased Web Traffic.
+1. Exposure and Increased Web Traffic

 Who doesn’t want more traffic to their site?
-Guest blogging will bring in just that, and more page visits equals more chances for potential customers to become full-time clients.
+Guest blogging will bring in just that, and more page visits equal more chances for potential customers to become full-time clients.
 The more you guest post on others’ blogs and websites, the more likely you are to attract new and unique web visitors to your site.
-If this is the main reason you choose to guest blog then it’s a very good one.
+If this is the main reason you choose to guest blog — then it’s a very good one.

 When you choose your company’s niche, it’s no secret that there are already tons of others claiming to be the best in that same category.
 You need to work extra hard to rise to the top of your chosen area, guest blogging is one way to get your name, your business, and your product out there and in the limelight for others to discover.

-3. Social Media Sharing.
+3. Social Media Sharing

-4. Building Your Experience Portfolio.
+4. Building Your Experience Portfolio

-When you guest post somewhere, you add this to your exposure list.
-Let your web page's visitors know that you were a guest on this blog and that blog and provide them with the link for easy navigation over to that site.
+When you guest post somewhere, you can add this to your exposure list.
+Let your visitors know that you were a guest on this blog and that blog and provide them with the link for easy navigation over to that site.
 The more blogs and websites you ‘guest’ on means more links for you to add under your ‘experience’ tab.

-5. Google Ranking.
+5. Increase Your Google Ranking

-Because Google is constantly changing their analytical algorithms, you can never go wrong with having anchor text on other sites link back to you.
+Because Google is constantly changing its analytical algorithms, you can never go wrong with having anchor text on other sites link back to you.
 This will help Google crawl your page and rank you higher in their search results – again, resulting in increased exposure to your company’s website.

-6. Build Relationships.
+6. Build Relationships

 By submitting guest posts, you’re able to interact with other bloggers on a more intimate level, which in turn builds your network or pack (as Michael Martine calls it).
-As humans, we naturally want to help our friends and in the blogging world, this equates to more introductions, links, tweets and comments.
+As humans, we naturally want to help our friends, and in the blogging world, this equates to more introductions, links, tweets, and comments.

-Blog Rank and Authority.
+Blog Rank and Authority